+Two-thirds of the funds from this program will be used implement projects in the Countywide Bicycle and Pedestrian Plan, consistent with the current Measure J program.
 These funds will be allocated competitively to projects that improve safety for pedestrians and bicyclists, serve the greatest number of users and significant destinations, and remove missing segments and existing barriers to walking and bicycling.
 The review process shall also consider project feasibility and readiness and the differing needs of the sub-regions when identifying projects for funding.
 Funding available through this program shall be primarily used for the construction, maintenance, and safety or other improvements of bicycle, pedestrian and trail projects.
 Design, project approval, right-of-way purchase and environmental clearance may not be funded as part of a construction project.
 Planning to identify a preferred alignment for major new bicycle, pedestrian or trail connections may also be funded through this program.

 One third of the funds are to be allocated to the East Bay Regional Park District (EBRPD) for the development and rehabilitation of paved regional trails.
 EBRPD is to spend its allocation proportionally in each sub-region, subject to the review and approval of the applicable sub-regional committee, prior to funding allocation by the Authority.
-The Authority in conjunction with EBRPD will develop a maintenance-of-effort requirement for funds under this category.
+The Authority in conjunction with EBRPD will develop a maintenance-of-effort requirement for funds under this component of the funding category.